agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 > clear that it explains a substantial fraction of the variation across
 > individuals.

-**Claim**: GDP per capita is also very strongly correlated with the Human Development Index
+**Claim**: GDP per capita is also very strongly (\>0.7) correlated with the Human Development Index

 **Example-sub**:

 GDP per capita vs HDI is shown [here](https://ourworldindata.org/grapher/human-development-index-vs-gdp-per-capita).

-This correlation value is not available but it looks very similar to a "strong" correlation as per [here](https://userpage.fu-berlin.de/soga/200/2020_descriptive_statistics/20242_correlation.html).
+For the year 2014 the correlation is 0.73

 **Definition**: checks out.

-**Note**: didn't want to spend too much time getting this info and calculating in R.

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;